daemonburrito/company-manifesto/dream-of-one-less-constraint.md

 _The following document is, at once, a:_
 * _A thought experiment, in which one constraint is removed and the organization of a new entity is proposed.
-Its legal classification is not formally specified; it could be an S-Corp, a 501c3, etc. The details are purposefully unspecified for our purposes._
+Its legal classification is not formally specified; it could be an S-Corp, a 501c3, etc; perhaps even an entity which has not been specified statuatorily.
+The details are purposefully unspecified for our purposes._
 * _An outline of guiding principles for the creation of such an entity; where no ethical compromises are made._
 * _An exploration of the limits in place in our society for entities of this type; others surely exist and bear similarilities: the Electronic Frontier Foundation, the Mozilla Foundation and its corporate sibling, the Free Software Foundation/GNU, etc._

 # Dreams, without regard to feasibility.
 The author of this essay believes that one, non-exclusive, way to explore the seemingly-impossible is to remove one "roadblock", without regard to the difficulty or even feasibility of such a task.

 Obviously, not all "roadblocks" are created equal; for example, violating some fundamental law of physics is not in the same class as changing legislation or altering a societal norm.